Board of Directors

 Mr. Bouchard has been involved in an impressive number of fundraising campaigns and philanthropic activities for many years.
 In 2012, Mr. Bouchard and his wife created the Sandra and Alain Bouchard Foundation which supports various causes associated with people living with intellectual disabilities as well as artistic and cultural projects.
 In 2015, Mr. Bouchard and his wife received the Exceptional philanthropist of the year award from the Association of Fundraising Professionals – Québec Chapter.

 Furthermore, Mr. Bouchard has been a board member of CGI Group Inc. since 2013.

 Nathalie BourqueCorporate Director

-Ms. Bourque is Quebec Chair for Hill+Knowlton Strategies Inc. In this role she oversees the strategic direction of the company in Quebec.
-Previously, she held the position of Vice‑President, Public Affairs and Global Communications at CAE Inc., from 2005 until her retirement in February 2015.
+Ms. Bourque does consulting work in public relations, government relations and financial communications.
+She held the position of Vice‑President, Public Affairs and Global Communications at CAE Inc., from 2005 until her retirement in February 2015.

-Ms. Bourque has a BA from Laval University in Québec City and an MBA from McGill University.
+Ms. Bourque has a BA from Laval University and an MBA from McGill University.